-The Woody Allen Controversy Reader: (3) Debunking Maureen Orth’s “Undeniable Facts About The Woody Allen Sexual-Abuse Allegation” — Examining Orth’s False Claims About The Role of Lie Detector Tests In The Case
+The Woody Allen Controversy Reader: (6) Debunking Maureen Orth’s “Undeniable Facts About The Woody Allen Sexual-Abuse Allegation” — Examining The Statements of The So-Called Witnesses To Allen’s Alleged Abuse

 This is an excerpt of a larger and more complete essay that debunks Maureen Orth’s false and misleading article “10 Undeniable Facts About The Woody Allen Sexual-Abuse Allegation”.
-This particular section focuses on Orth’s third supposedly “undeniable fact” — her misleading claim that Allen “refused to take a polygraph administered by the Connecticut state police”, and that Mia Farrow was “never asked to take a lie-detector test during the investigation”.
+This particular section focuses on Orth’s sixth claim — that three adults in Mia Farrow’s house on the day in question witnessed behavior and gave sworn testimony that points to Allen’s guilt regarding the allegation that he molested his daughter Dyaln.

 Here is Orth’s precise contention as stated in her article:

 6. Dylan’s claim of abuse was consistent with the testimony of three adults who were present that day.
 On the day of the alleged assault, a babysitter of a friend told police and gave sworn testimony that Allen and Dylan went missing for 15 or 20 minutes, while she was at the house.
 Another babysitter told police and also swore in court that on that same day, she saw Allen with his head on Dylan’s lap facing her body, while Dylan sat on a couch “staring vacantly in the direction of a television set.”
 A French tutor for the family told police and testified that that day she found Dylan was not wearing underpants under her sundress.
 The first babysitter also testified she did not tell Farrow that Allen and Dylan had gone missing until after Dylan made her statements.
 These sworn accounts contradict Moses Farrow’s recollection of that day in People magazine.